tudorneagu/tudorneagu/README.md

 ## 🚀 **About Me**

-🎓 After 7 years of experience as an architect, I made the decision to transition into full-stack web development through an intensive bootcamp at **O'Clock**.
+🎓 After 7 years of experience as an architect, I decided to follow my passion for web development and transitioned into full-stack development through an intensive bootcamp at **O'Clock**.
-🔍 I am currently looking for a **job or internship starting in December** to apply my skills in real-world projects.
+🔍 I am currently seeking a **job or internship starting in December** to apply my skills in real-world projects.
-🌱 I’m always eager to learn new technologies and improve my technical skills, with a focus on performance optimization and creating high-quality user experiences.
+🌱 I am driven by a continuous desire to learn new technologies and improve my technical skills, with a focus on performance optimization and creating high-quality user experiences.

+---

-### 💼 **My Unique Background**
+## 💼 **My Unique Background**

-With over 7 years of experience in architecture, I developed strong skills in problem-solving, project management, and creating user-focused designs.
-Throughout my career, I’ve always been passionate about both architecture and technology.
-In fact, I had an ongoing interest in web development and programming, and over time, I realized that I could merge these two passions.

-Transitioning into full-stack web development has allowed me to combine my creative architectural mindset with my technical skills.
-I leverage my experience in designing structures and managing complex projects to now build intuitive, scalable, and user-friendly applications.
-My architectural background gives me a unique perspective on problem-solving and planning, which I now apply to creating efficient, well-structured digital solutions.
+Throughout my career, I have been passionate about both **architecture** and **technology**.
+Initially, I pursued a successful path in architecture, where I developed strong skills in **problem-solving**, **project management**, and **user-centered design**.
+At the same time, I maintained a deep interest in **web development** and **programming**.

+Recognizing the potential to merge these two passions, I transitioned into **full-stack web development**, where I combine my architectural mindset with technical expertise.
+My background in architecture allows me to approach challenges creatively and structurally, while my technical skills enable me to develop scalable, intuitive, and user-friendly applications.

+This unique combination of skills provides me with a fresh perspective on **problem-solving**, **planning**, and **building efficient digital solutions**.
+I leverage my experience in managing large projects and my technical knowledge to deliver results that are both practical and innovative.

 ---